-Orange County Drug Crimes Lawyer
+Orange County Drug Crimes Attorney

 Overview of California Drug Charges

 - Possession of a Controlled Substance – Health & Safety Code 11350 HS

 Drug Charges in Federal Court

-Federal crimes are drastically different that charges in California state court.
+Federal crimes are drastically different than charges in California state court.
 All clients need to understand that the federal government has unlimited resources and when it comes to drug charges the deck is strongly stacked against them.
-Therefore, it is imperative that you retained an experienced federal crimes attorney to handle your matter.
+Therefore, it is imperative that you retained an experienced Orange County federal crimes attorney to handle your matter.
 It is not uncommon for the government to charge our client with conspiracy and money laundering thereby expanding the scope of a client’s exposure.
-Accordingly, you need an attorney that will fully investigate the facts, file the appropriate motions, and expend the time and resources to fully representing your rights.
+Accordingly, you need an attorney that will fully investigate the facts, file the appropriate motions, and devote the time and resources to fully representing your rights.

 Complexity of Drug Cases